UNITED REFORMED CHURCH

 Security cameras operate in and around the Church premises.
 The equipment holds the recordings for around 30 days.
 They may be held for longer if needed for the investigation of suspected criminal or safeguarding issues.

 Occasional video recordings are made of events within the church sanctuary, such as special services, weddings, funerals or concerts.
 Copies may be made available to participants.
 If the Church fixed equipment is used to make the recording, the master copy is retained for no longer than 24 months.

-If you have any concern about our present or future use of your or your children’s photographs please let us know as soon as possible in writing to the Church Administrator.
+If you have any concern about our present or future use of your or your children’s photographs please let us know as soon as possible in writing to the Church Secretary.

 Disclosing your personal information

 The Church respects the privacy of its members and will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.

-You may request details of personal information which we hold about you as required by the General Data Protection Regulation.
+You may request details of personal information which we hold about you as required by the The Data Protection Act 2018.
 If you would like a copy of the information held on you or your children please make a request to the Church Administrator.